Witness Risk Glossary 06.03.25

 Blended Threats – some combination of threats against a person or team based on political unrest, terrorism, crime, gang activity, and religious persecution.
 It may be hard to sort out what the primary reason for the threat is.

 Threat Assessment - threat assessment is a fact-based process that incorporates multiple sources of information and practical experience to determine if a threat is likely to materialize.
+1) Evaluate what the threat is; 2) Rate the likelihood of it happening; and 3) Identify the impact of the danger on resources to steward vulnerabilities.

 Triple-A Method - Ask, Awareness, and Action.
 The goal is to reduce the isolation and resignation that those facing risk may be feeling.